BerkeleyLibrary/framework/README.md

 Framework is a Ruby on Rails application deployed in an Alpine Linux Docker container.
 That implies two different dependency managers:

-- For Ruby/Rails, we use [Bundler](https://bundler.io), whose config files are {https://git.lib.berkeley.edu/lap/altmedia/blob/master/Gemfile Gemfile} (a developer-oriented listing of Ruby dependencies) and {https://git.lib.berkeley.edu/lap/altmedia/blob/master/Gemfile.lock Gemfile.lock} (a machine-oriented listing of _precise_ Ruby dependencies).
+- For Ruby/Rails, we use [Bundler](https://bundler.io), whose config files are [Gemfile](https://git.lib.berkeley.edu/lap/altmedia/blob/master/Gemfile) (a developer-oriented listing of Ruby dependencies) and [Gemfile.lock](https://git.lib.berkeley.edu/lap/altmedia/blob/master/Gemfile.lock) (a machine-oriented listing of _precise_ Ruby dependencies).
 - For Alpine, we use [apk](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).
-The {https://git.lib.berkeley.edu/lap/altmedia/blob/master/Dockerfile Dockerfile} shows exactly what apk commands were executed to install our system-level dependencies.
+The [Dockerfile](https://git.lib.berkeley.edu/lap/altmedia/blob/master/Dockerfile) shows exactly what apk commands were executed to install our system-level dependencies.

 ---